siletnbliss/experiencias-club/README.md

 # Experiencias Club

-This is a next.js application for promoting and booking restaurants, built using Sanity.io, MantineUI, Tailwind and Stripe.
+This is a next.js application for promoting and booking restaurants, built using Sanity.io, MantineUI, Tailwind, Framer Motion and Stripe.

 ## Getting Started